 In accordance with County Code, all Civil Infractions initiated by a citizen will be reviewed by Washington County Counsel, who may decide against going forward if it is decided that the complaint is not appropriate or isn't likely to succeed.

-If the County Counsel decides to pursue the complaint, there may be a hearing that you and your witnesses must attend.
-At the hearing, a judge will review the evidence and testimony.
-He or she will make a determination of guilt, and determine what fine, if any, is appropriate.
-The maximum fine is $500.
-The judge may also impose restitution to you if you have damages from the animal's behavior.
+If it is decided to go forward with the complaint, there may be a hearing that you and any other witnesses must attend.
+At the hearing, a judge or hearings officer will review the evidence and testimony.
+The hearings officer will make a determination of guilt, and determine what fine, if any, is appropriate.
+Restitution may also be awarded if there are damages resulting from the animal's actions.